BrandonStackDev/BoomShockaFps/README.md

   - CTRL to crouch/stand up
   - left mouse click to shoot
     - head shots are better
+    - left and right arrow keys to change weapons
   - ENTER to pause

 In Menu controls,